6 Top Day Hikes for Glacier Views

 Things I have Learned About The Place:

-The east side of Glacier National Park is well-known for its powerful blasts of wind!
+The east side of Glacier National Park has the most scenic, best trails for Glacier views, but it is well-known for its powerful blasts of wind!
 The wind frequently gusts over 60 mph near Maria Pass and Two Medicine area.
 Powerful blasts can be strong that they can actually knock you off the trail while hiking or even move your entire body while climbing to the top.
 Crawling down the trail on legs and arms to get to the bottom for some is the only option.

 My personal advise if you get stuck hiking in strong winds, is begin to look for an area that is sheltered and is out of the wind.
 Give it a while, maybe be it will stop.
 Also, turn around and head home if the it does not abate in within your time frame.
 If it is blowing really hard, consider driving over Logan Pass or Maria Pass and do some fun hikes on the west side of the park.
 Do not attempt to summit any mountain passes, especially the Two Medicine Pass.
 Two Medicine Pass is the worst of all passes to hike in the strong winds.